Equal Opportunity Statement:

 The process for developing the plans allows us to engage in self-analysis and discover any barriers to equal employment opportunity.
 The plans serve as a guide in monitoring progress and developing operational processes to enhance equal opportunity in all sectors of employment at Duke.
 View an executive summary of our current plans:

-Duke University and Duke University Health System are committed to affirmative action and fair employment.
-In our classrooms, clinics, offices, and other workplaces, we believe in giving everyone the opportunity to succeed.
-Our commitment to principles of fairness and respect for all helps create a climate that is safe and welcoming for all.
-We believe in the free and open exchange of ideas and understand that our differences are a source of strength that help foster new opportunities in education, research, and patient care.
+Duke University and Duke Health are committed to affirmative action and fair employment.
+In our classrooms, clinics, laboratories, offices, and other workplaces, we believe in giving all employees the opportunity to succeed.
+Our commitment to principles of fairness and respect for all creates a climate that is safe, inclusive, and welcoming for all.
+We believe in the free and open exchange of ideas and understand that our differences are a source of strength that help foster new advances in education, research and patient care.

-Each year we prepare and maintain an Affirmative Action Program (AAP) in accordance with federal regulations.
-The process of completing this plan gives us an opportunity to review our institutional policies and shine light onto areas where we have room for improvement in making our commitment to diversity come alive.
+Each year we prepare and maintain an affirmative action program in accordance with federal regulations.
+The process of completing this plan gives us an opportunity to review our institutional policies and shine light onto areas where we have room for improvement in strengthening our commitments.

 Since the adoption of Duke's first affirmative action program in 1970, we have made great progress toward making our community diverse and inclusive.
 However, there is still work to be done.
-We ask you to review this AAP carefully, giving particular attention to issues that affect your area of responsibility.
-Share the plan with your staff and encourage them to use the information as a tool to develop strategies for addressing equity and diversity issues.
-Our commitment to fostering a workplace in which all members are respected and valued is a fundamental principle of this university’s mission, and to realize its full benefit, we must make it our own personal commitment as well.
+We ask you to carefully review the documents released as part of this year's program, giving particular attention to issues that affect your area of responsibility.
+Please share the plan with your staff and encourage them to use the information as a tool to develop strategies for addressing equity issues.
+Our commitment to fostering a workplace in which all members are respected and valued is a fundamental principle of this university's mission, and to realize its full benefit, we all must make it our own personal commitment as well.